Average 401(k) Balance by Age and Generation: The Complete Data

 | All Ages | $148,153 | $38,176 | 3.9x |

-The gap between average and median is significant at every age and widens as people get older.
-The overall median of $38,176 is nearly four times lower than the average of $148,153.
+The gap between average and median is huge, and it gets wider with age.
+The overall median ($38,176) is nearly 4x lower than the average ($148,153.
 This means a small number of savers with very large balances are pulling the average up dramatically.
 The median is the more useful benchmark for most people: it tells you where the midpoint saver actually stands.

 Average 401(k) Balance by Generation (Fidelity Q4 2025)